 - The student will be allowed one opportunity to re-test on either the skills or written exam, if necessary to obtain a score of 80%, but will not be allowed to re-test on both tests.

 - Student must have a physical performed by personal physician and at the student's cost within the past year.
-The IVCC Health Assessment Form must be used (provided at first class).
+The IVCC Health Assessment Form must be used.

-- Student must have received all required immunizations as outlined on the health assessment form, or sign a waiver that he/she is refusing the immunization.
+- Student must have received all required immunizations as outlined on the health assessment form.

-- All required health information MUST be provided within the first month of the first semester of the program before any clinical study begins.
+- All required health information MUST be provided by October 1st before any clinical study begins.

 - Please contact the Health Professions Division Office at 815-224-0485 by May 1st, 2015 to be placed on the list to be notified of the Paramedic Entrance Exam testing dates and times.